 Can I use dental bonding to whiten my teeth?

-Dental bonding is not meant to whiten your teeth.
-Though the dentist can match the resin color to your natural teeth, this isn’t meant to whiten your smile.
+The dentist can match the resin color to your natural teeth, but it’s not meant to whiten your smile.
 Additionally, the resin material easily stains.
 If you want a procedure to whiten your teeth, consider either traditional whitening or traditional porcelain veneers.

 Who is a good candidate for dental bonding?

 Dental bonding is best for minor cases.
-For particularly severe conditions (like significant tooth decay) veneers and crowns are likely more effective.
+For particularly severe conditions (like significant tooth decay), veneers and crowns might be a better fit.
 It’s important to ask your dentist which treatments will work best for your particular set of circumstances.

 Can I undergo orthodontic treatment if I’ve had dental bonding?